bsuwal/site/_posts/2019-04-06-diffusion_maps.md

 \end{bmatrix}
 \end{equation}

 I want to know what the probabilities of where I will be at the next time step.
-To transition into the next time step, I slap my current position vector with the _transpose_ of the transition matrix, $P_{T}$.
+To transition into the next time step, I slap my current position vector with the _transpose_ of the transition matrix, $P^{T}$.
 The reason why we use the transpose will be apparent in a bit.

 Then, the position vector of the next time step $x_{1}$ would be $P^{T}x_{0} = x_{1}$